Painfree Sedation Technique

-If you suffer from dental anxiety, you may benefit from inhalation conscious sedation.
-Inhalation sedation, or “laughing gas” (nitrous oxide), provides a sedative effect that can be an excellent solution for dental phobias.
-This sedation dentistry option can be an excellent way to decrease one’s fears about going to the dentist – a first step in obtaining the treatment necessary for a healthy, beautiful smile
+If you suffer from dental anxiety, you may benefit from intravenous conscious sedation.
+This sedation dentistry option can be an excellent way to decrease one’s fears about going to the dentist – a first step in obtaining the treatment necessary for a healthy, beautiful smile.

 Though in extreme cases, or for more complicated procedures, unconscious sedation through general anesthesia may be required, generally sleep dentistry involves conscious sedation.
 By the time they've arrived, patients will be awake, but drowsy, and anxiety-free.
 During the procedure, patients aren't unconscious, but mentally "detached" from what's going on, and before they know it, the dentist will be telling them the dental procedure is over and they can go home.

 Who can benefit from intravenous conscious sedation?

 - high fear of visiting the dentist

 - had traumatic dental experiences